Skip to main content

 PhaseTraditional PainAI Solution

-SearchKeyword limitations miss relevant papersSemantic search finds conceptually related work
+SearchKeyword limitations miss relevant papersSemantic search finds conceptually related work.
+This means you discover relevant papers even when they use different terminology

-ExtractionManual data extraction into spreadsheetsAutomatic extraction of methods, outcomes, limitations
+ExtractionManual data extraction into spreadsheetsAutomatic extraction of methods, outcomes, limitations.
+This cuts data extraction time from hours to minutes

-ReadingDense papers in unfamiliar areasAI explanations of complex concepts
+ReadingDense papers in unfamiliar areasAI explanations of complex concepts.
+You can understand difficult passages without slowing down

 AI doesn't write your literature review.
-It accelerates the work that leads to writing.
+It cuts the time from starting your lit review to drafting your synthesis in half.

 Phase 1: Search and Discovery